Can I get life insurance if I have a bleeding disorder?

 How to secure affordable life insurance with a bleeding disorder

-By doing your research and leading a healthy lifestyle, you should be able to find a life insurance policy that’s suitable for you and at a reasonable cost.
+By researching and leading a healthy lifestyle, you should be able to find a life insurance policy that’s suitable for you and at a reasonable cost.
 Having life insurance in place can be vital if you have a family who rely on you financially, so don’t be put off taking out a policy due to your bleeding disorder.
 Additionally, premium prices increase as you get older, so it’s important to secure coverage sooner rather than later.

 Sources: